helidon-io/helidon/docs/se/tracing.md

 Further, Helidon also provides read-only access to baggage linked to a [`SpanContext`](/apidocs/io.helidon.tracing/io/helidon/tracing/SpanContext.html).
 For example, HTTP headers can convey trace ID, span ID, and baggage information and Helidon puts such information into a `SpanContext`.
 Your code can create a `SpanContext` from other sources as well.
 The `SpanContext.baggage()` method returns a read-only [`Baggage`](/apidocs/io.helidon.tracing/io/helidon/tracing/Baggage.html) instance.

-The JavaDoc for the types describes how to get and set baggage entries, get all the baggage keys, and check whether a baggage key exists in the baggage.
+The Javadoc for the types describes how to get and set baggage entries, get all the baggage keys, and check whether a baggage key exists in the baggage.

 ### Responding to Span Lifecycle Events